-PeerBerry is a peer to peer lending platform that had its first birthday in October 2018.
+PeerBerry is a nice-looking Latvian peer to peer lending platform that had its first birthday in October 2018.
 They offer mostly EUR short-term loans at a usual return between 10-12%.

 Lately, they added a few loan originators that also offer real estate and car leasing loans.

-There are currently over 3000 investors registered on the platform (3771 at the end of 2018) and the platform is steadily growing.
+There are currently over 8000 investors registered on the platform (up from 3771 at the end of 2018) and the platform is steadily growing.

 - Loan types: Short-term loans, Real-estate, Leasing